jreading/HelloWurld/source/_posts/2012-04-16-very-important-matters.markdown

 --
 What's responsive design?
 Never heard of it...

 Ok, I don't live in a treehouse.
 This is obviously the next sliced bread in the web dev world and still in the early stages.
 There are [problems](http://www.vannavada.com/?p=35) and ingenious solutions, so what does this all mean for the future.
-And how do we do our best from a technical perspective, but also from a user expereince perspective.
+And how do we do our best from a technical perspective, but also from a user experience perspective.
 Apparently, there's [still](http://www.useit.com/alertbox/mobile-vs-full-sites.html) [some](http://www.netmagazine.com/opinions/nielsen-wrong-mobile) [debate](http://www.netmagazine.com/interviews/nielsen-responds-mobile-criticism).
 (Nielsen's MOSTLY wrong).

 Less, Sass & Stylus: Why not?
 --